shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 conclusions presented in this article.
 There is also the added bonus that he uses the same metric signature :math:`(+,-,-,-)` as me.
 I prefer my way, but I learned and understood first his way.

+I had not anticipated that this article would attract any attention, but it seems to be read regularly.
+When I say *attract attention*, I do not mean Taylor-Swift-level-of-popular, but more like W.-V.-D.-Hodge-level-of-popular.
+Anyway, I am at the moment revisiting this article and adding material, especially with respect to Minkowski space.
+Please note that parts of the article are still in rough draft form, and there certainly are typos and mistakes despite my efforts to keep everything accurate.
+This page was last modified |today|.

 .. }}}